 “So they have to take PE now, right?”

 “Building up their muscles is a good idea.
 They can get a trainer to help them understand the equipment and weights, and how to use them so they won’t get hurt.
-A Tai Kwan Do class will teach them how to move and avoid getting hurt if a bully trys to whomp them.”
+A Tai Kwan Do class will teach them balance and how to move and avoid getting hurt if a bully tries to whomp them.”

 Brian shook his head.
 “Where can we find a gym where we can all go?
 Uh, by ‘all’ I mean me, my brothers, and Todd.”